stivenschwanz/tts_pt_br_neutral/README.md

 ## Intro

 This repository offers some scipts to help:
-* using a single-voice Brazilian Portuguese corpus based on the [Edresson Portuguese corpus](https://github.com/Edresson/TTS-Portuguese-Corpus).
+* creating or using a single-voice Brazilian Portuguese corpus based on the [Edresson Portuguese corpus](https://github.com/Edresson/TTS-Portuguese-Corpus).
 Many thanks for his great job!
 * setting up the trainning environment;
 * preparing/pre-processing the Brazilian Portuguese corpus for trainning;
 * trainning the Tacotron2 network using the [Coqui TTS](https://github.com/coqui-ai/TTS).
 Many thanks for their convenient TTS implementation!